The Meaning of Jacob Wrestling with God [Genesis 32:22-32]

 What Does it Mean to Wrestle with God?

-I love this picture of Jacob and God wrestling.
-It’s as if God is saying that He knows our fears and anguish and will come to us and help us work through them.
-It may take a while, but He’s ok with it, as long as we come to Him (not turn to worldly influences) to wrestle through our personal struggles.
+I love this picture of Jacob and God in human form wrestling.
+It’s as if God is saying that He knows our fears and anguish and will come to us and help us work through them as long as we come to Him (not turn to worldly influences) to wrestle through our personal struggles.

 Meaning of Jacob Wrestling with God